All posts

 Co-founder & CEO of SELECT

 For most Snowflake customers, compute costs (the charges for virtual warehouses), will make up the largest portion of the bill.
-To effectively reduce this spend, high cost-driving queries need to be accurately identified.
+To effectively reduce this spend and manage costs, high-cost queries need to be accurately identified.

 Skip to the final SQL?